 Staff Training

-Training options for employees are available in various formats.
+Training opportunities for employees are available in various formats.
 You can access online training through the sources listed below including a variety of courses that are not required but may help build skills and knowledge.
 In addition, the District provides in-person training on many topics ranging from technical to Right Response.
-Visit the PdEnroller link below to see what is available for employees to access.
+Visit the pdEnroller link below to see what is available for employees to access.

 Links to online resources for staff: